-But no matter how fancy it was to lie in a flat-bed on the way to Ethiopia, I felt uncomfortable seeing that I was surrounded completely by foreign travelers (i.e.non-Ethiopians) in business/first class, while local Ethiopians were all in Economy.
+But no matter how fancy it was to lie in a flat-bed on the way to Ethiopia, I noticed both local Ethiopians speaking English and foreign travelers (i.e.non-Ethiopians) in business/first class, with local Ethiopian families all sticking together in Economy.
 The effect of colonialism on the global south still exists, ladies and gentlemen.

 We landed in Addis Ababa at 6:00am, local time.

 Although Duncan, Kel and I rushed out front to be the first in line to get my visa on arrival ($50 USD per person), staff directed us back upstairs to obtain a transit visa instead as we would only be in Ethiopia for 12 hours.
 After a few back and forth conversations, we were told that a transit visa would be $70 USD, which made absolutely no sense at all.